Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: Numerical Experiments

 for all realizations of noise $\|\mathbf{w}\|_\infty,\|\mathbf{v}\|_\infty\leq 1$, while minimizing the cost \eqref{eq:cost_output} with the weights $\mathbf{Q}$ and $\mathbf{R}$ in \eqref{prob:IOP} set to the identity.

-We first synthesize the optimal controller assuming that the historical and recent data are not affected by noise.
+We first synthesize the optimal controller assuming that the available data are not affected by noise.
 To this end, we cast and solve the convex optimization problem \eqref{prob:IOP_data}.
 We verify that the optimal controller $\mathbf{K}^\star$ yields a cost $J(\mathbf{G},\mathbf{K}^\star) = 69.88$.
 The green tubes in Figure~\ref{fig:constrained_traj} show the regions containing 50 realizations of the optimal closed-loop input and output trajectories.
 Due to the high level of noise, we can observe a significant variability in the trajectory values for different noise realizations.
 Nonetheless, all trajectories are safe.

-We then discuss the case where historical and recent data are both affected by noise.
-We consider a noisy estimate $(\hatbf{G},\hatbf{y}_0)$ such that $\epsilon =\max(\epsilon_2,\epsilon_\infty) = 0.01$ and compute a near-optimal solution to the proposed optimization problem \eqref{prob:quasi_convex}.
-As discussed in Section~\ref{sub:num_impl}, this can be achieved by 1) extensive search over $\gamma$ and $\tau$, 2) extensive search over $\tau$ and golden-section search over $\gamma$, or 3) golden-section search over $\gamma$ and $\tau$.
-Even if the first solution comes without strong theoretical guarantees, extensive search over $\gamma$ and $\tau$ may be simpler to implement as it avoids the delicate task of tuning the hyper-parameters $\alpha$ and $\beta$.
+We then discuss the case where the available data are affected by noise.
+In order for the tightened constraints of \eqref{prob:quasi_convex_alpha} to be feasible, we consider noisy estimates $(\hatbf{G},\hatbf{y}_0)$ with $\epsilon = 0.01$ and compute a near-optimal solution to the proposed optimization problem \eqref{prob:quasi_convex}.
+As discussed in Section~\ref{sub:proposed_reformulation}, this can be achieved by 1) extensive or random search over $\gamma$ and $\tau$, or 2) extensive search over $\tau$ and golden-section search over $\gamma$.
+Even if the first solution comes without strong theoretical guarantees, extensive search over $\gamma$ and $\tau$ may be simpler to implement as it avoids the delicate task of tuning the parameter $\alpha$.
 Specifically, for this example we have searched over $100$ randomly extracted values of $\gamma$ and $\tau$ in the interval $[0,\epsilon^{-1})$.
 A potential improvement to this heuristic could be to use a bisection algorithm, as proposed in \cite{chen2020robust} for example.

 Proceeding as above, we synthesize a robustly safe controller $\hatbf{K}^\star$ yielding a cost of $J(\mathbf{G},\hatbf{K}^\star) = 140.54$.
 The corresponding suboptimality gap is $\frac{\hat{J}^2-{J^\star}^2}{{J^\star}^2} = 3.049$.
 In Figure~\ref{fig:constrained_traj}, the trajectories and variability levels resulting from $\hatbf{K}^\star$ for $50$ noise realizations are plotted in blue.
 We observe that, since $\hatbf{K}^\star$ is synthesized using noise-corrupted data, it leads to safer, but more conservative trajectories.
 Indeed, due to uncertainty, higher control effort is spent to keep the output further from the constraints.